 Superintendent’s Regulations for Field Trip Compensation

-Schools must remit to the Business Affairs Department of the School Board 25% of the field trip fee payment for employer’s contribution for FICA, Workers Compensation and retirement.
-The percentage is subject to adjustment, based on actual rates.
+Schools must remit to the Business Affairs Department of the School Board 30% of the field trip fee payment for employer’s contribution for Medicare, Workers Compensation and retirement.
+The percentage is subject to adjustment based on actual rates.